The Ultimate Windows Keyboard Shortcut Cheat Sheet

 Shortcut Using Windows Key

-So we start with some Win key shortcut.
-The Windows key appears in the right and left lower corner of your keyboard.
-We can access a number of options using this key;
+So, we start with some Win key shortcuts.
+The Windows key appears in your keyboard's right and left lower corner.
+We can access several options using this key;

 • Win - Open Start menu ( you can also use Ctrl + Esc )

-• Win + Tab - To toggle through open programs (It will start a cycle of programs you can go to any of the open Windows).
+• Win + Tab - To toggle through open programs (It will start a cycle of programs you can go to any open Windows).

 • Win + D - Go to Desktop